EvelynPloetz/Deep-LASI/docs/source/installation.rst

 Installing Python packages on Mac OS
 ~~~~~~~~~~~~~~~~~~~~~~

+**TensorFlow**
-Next, the TensorFlow package needs to be installed for the Python environment integrated into MATLAB.
+For deep learning features, the TensorFlow package needs to be installed for the Python environment integrated into MATLAB.
 The easiest way to install TensorFlow is to open the Terminal app (Path: /System/Applications/Utilities/Terminal.app) and enter the following command:

    .. code-block:: python